Claudina Butterfly Facts

 Claudina Butterfly Distribution, Habitat, and Ecology

-Fortunately, both for the Claudina Butterfly itself, as well as those who appreciate Nature, the insect inhabits a modrately large section of the globe.
+Fortunately, both for the magnificent Claudina Butterfly itself, as well as those of us who appreciate Nature, the insect inhabits a moderately large section of the surface of the globe.
 That’s due to the fact that it appears in the approximate northern half of the continent of South America.

-More precisely, its habitat range begins in the far northern portion of the continent, mainly in the countries of Guyana and Venezuela.
-From there, the marvelous arthropod extends its known zone of habitation as far as the western-central country of Bolivia.
+More precisely, its habitat range begins in the far northern portion of the continent, with it mainly appearing in the countries of Guyana and Venezuela.
+From there, the marvelous Arthropod additionally extends its known zone of habitation as far as the western-central country of Bolivia.

-Within that relatively extensive range, however, the habitat preferences of the butterfly reduce its potential areas of habitation somewhat.
-That’s due to the fact that observed individuals only appear at altitudes ranging from around 656 – 1,969 ( 200 – 600 m).
+Within that relatively extensive range, however, the habitat preferences displayed by the captivating butterfly reduce its potential areas of habitation somewhat.
+That’s due to the fact that all of the observed individuals only appear at altitudes ranging from around 656 – 1,969 ( 200 – 600 m).

-Throughout that area, though, it appears in both primary and secondary regions of rainforest.
+Throughout that entire area, though, the marvelous Lepidoptera appears in both primary and secondary regions of rainforest.
 The nature of this ecosystem provides the gorgeous invertebrate with everything that it needs.
 It further spends the majority of its time high the in thick canopy.

-Individuals generally only descend to lower heights to feed.
+Individuals of the amazing species generally only descend to the lower heights to feed.
 When they do, however, they typically find their choice of food in abundance.
-That’s because the adults usually feed on either decomposing fish, or on rotting fruit that has fallen to the forest floor.
+That’s because the adults usually feed on either decomposing fish, or on various rotting fruit that has fallen to the forest floor.

-After mating, the female Claudina Butterfly lays her eggs on the leaves of food plants, one egg per plant.
+After mating, the female Claudina Butterfly lays her eggs on the leaves of food plants She generally does so placing just one egg per plant.
 After hatching, the larvae feed nocturnally, and rest on the twigs of the food plant by day.
 When formed, the chrysalis hangs from the same food plant.

 Species Sharing Its Range

-Check out our other articles on 5 Beautiful Black Sea Species, Chinese Giant Salamander, Saint Mary’s Islands, Pink Flannel Flower, Velvet belly lanternshark, Agile Ground Mantis
+Check out our other articles on 5 Beautiful Black Sea Species, Chinese Giant Salamander, Saint Mary’s Islands, Pink Flannel Flower, Velvet belly lanternshark, Agile Ground Mantis, Maned Wolf

 Leave a Reply